w13b3/-do_not_use-bash/README.md

-# -do_not_use-bash
+# Do not use

-This repo is full of code that shouldn't be used.
+This is a _place_ for scripts that can be useful.